-To resolve problems encountered in trying to migrate an application from an older version of WebSphere Application Server to version 5, first determine whether your problems occur using the pre-upgrade tool or the post-upgrade tool.
+To resolve problems encountered in migrating an application from an older version of WebSphere Application Server to version 5, determine whether your problems occur using the pre-upgrade tool or the post-upgrade tool.

-- · Errors using the WASPreUpgrade tool.
+- Errors using the WASPreUpgrade tool.

 - Errors using the WASPostUpgrade tool.

-- For other kinds of migration problems, such as an application imported from another version of WebSphere Application Server that will not start, look up the related problem under Troubleshooting by task: what are you trying to do?, based on the problem you are having in this version.
+- For other kinds of migration problems, such as an application imported from another version of WebSphere Application Server that will not start, look up the related problem under Chapter 3, "Troubleshooting by task: What are you trying to do?," on page 45.